dhsavell/dhsavell.github.io/content/portfolio/_index.md

 ## Technical Artist

-UMass Amherst, Fall '21<br/>
-Major (BS): Computer Science<br/>
-Minor: Studio Art

-My goal is to make tools that let creativity happen.
+I make tools for creativity (or something like that).
 Contact me below, and keep scrolling for a portfolio of my work.
 Click or tap on any image to view it at full resolution.
 Thanks for visiting.